Last Updated on

 In the summer there is nothing like a good cold beer to chase the heat away after a day out in the sun, but a close second is a nice frozen treat.
 Our thought was what if we could combine the two of them and make a frozen treat?
 Also, everyone loves a Popsicle, and we have had some success making adult Popsicles with wine, so why not make some with beer?

 Brewed using The Grey Plume’s coffee, the Coffee Vanilla Stout has a rich flavor of coffee, malt and delicious dark chocolate and a splash of vanilla bean.
 After trying Brickway’s Coffee Vanilla Stout, we had lots of ideas for how we could use this delicious beer (including drinking it!) especially as the coffee and chocolate flavors of this beer made it a great candidate for cooking and mixology.

 For our Coffee and Cream Stout Beersicles we combined fresh cold brew coffee and cream with the Coffee Vanilla Stout and a little Classic Simple Syrup.
 We combined the stout with a cream to give the beersicles a smoother creamier texture, too.
 We started out by filling the popsicle molds with the beer and cream mixture and allowing it to freeze to a consistency like soft serve.

 The Coffee and Cream Stout Beersicles were deliciously creamy and cool with a rich flavor of the stout and chocolate.
-The cream gives a silkiness and richness that helps to balance out the slight bitterness of the coffee and stout.
+The cream gives a silkiness and richness that helps to balance out the slight bitterness of the coffee and frozen beer.